 The UNMC College of Dentistry is a state-supported school with it’s first priority being to provide dentists for the state of Nebraska.
 As a regional dental school, we also accept students and preceptors from Wyoming, South Dakota and Kansas for student rotations.

-Extramural rotations are part of the Service Learning policy in the College and an educational requirement for all students.
-Four Oral Biology faculty serve as the directors for the following 8 courses that contribute to the Service Learning curriculum.
+Extramural rotations are part of the service learning policy in the College and an educational requirement for all students.
+Four Oral Biology faculty serve as the directors for the following six courses that contribute to the service learning curriculum.

 OB 581 Human Behavior Analysis